-Sonnedix España Finance 2, S.A. was incorporated on November 8, 2017 with subscribed share capital of 60 thousand euros, 25% of which had been paid in (that is, an amount of 15 thousand euros).
+The Company was incorporated on November 8, 2017 with subscribed share capital of 60 thousand euros, 100% of which had been paid in.
 The share capital is divided into 60,000 indivisible shares at a nominal value of one euro each.

-On July 21, 2020, Sonnedix España, S.LU. sold all the shares of the Company to its subsidiary Sonnedix Holdco Spain, B.V., making the latter the sole shareholder of Sonnedix España Finance 2, S.A. at 2023 and 2022 year end.
+On July 21, 2020, Sonnedix España, S.L.U. sold all the shares of the Company to its subsidiary Sonnedix Holdco Spain, B.V., making the latter the sole shareholder of the Company at 2024 and 2023 year end.

-The ultimate purpose of the share capital is none other than to allow for financing the development plan designed by the sole director of the Company and ensuring an appropriate remuneration policy for shareholders.
+The ultimate purpose of the share capital is none other than to allow for financing the development plan designed by the sole director of the Company and ensuring an appropriate remuneration policy for the sole shareholder.